Start page

 European scholars, recognizing the great role of the Old-Pit historical and cultural region in the further history of Europe, unambiguously associate the population of this region with the Indo-Europeans.
 In particular, the following considerations are typical about the settlement of the Danube basin by Pit-people:

 The western Black Sea region was the territory on which, beginning with the Eneolithic, mobile groups of Indo-European cattlemen moved in the southern and western directions.
-Basically, these routes passed through the Danube valley (to the west) and the western coast of the Black Sea (to the Balkans).
-In the geographical (landscape) sense, these territories were a continuation of the Azov-Black Sea steppes, which stretched along the Danube to the lowlands of Central Europe (modern Hungary, Northern Yugoslavia, western Romania, and southern Slovakia).
-That is the territories that previously were occupied by agricultural tribes of the Balkan Peninsula and Central Europe.
+These routes passed through the Danube Valley (to the west) and the western coast of the Black Sea (to the Balkans).
+In the geographical (landscape) sense, these territories continued the Azov-Black Sea steppes, which stretched along the Danube to the lowlands of Central Europe (modern Hungary, Northern Yugoslavia, western Romania, and southern Slovakia).
+These are the territories that previously were occupied by agricultural tribes of the Balkan Peninsula and Central Europe.
 Penetration to these regions of steppe cattlemen of the Northern Black Sea Coast – Azov region largely determined the specifics of the formation and further development of agricultural and pastoral tribes, which is reflected in the term "Indo-Europeanization" [KULBAKA V. KACHUR V. 2000: 27]

 Considering the Turkic ethnicity of the bearers of Pit culture, the meaning of this quotation has rightly to be attributed to the Turks.
 In addition, it contains a significant error.
-The settlement of Indo-Europeans in Europe is associated with the spread of CWC, which developed on the basis of Pit culture.
-But the sites of CWC are not fixed in the Balkans.
+The settlement of Indo-Europeans in Europe is associated with the spread of CWC, which developed based on the Pit culture.
+However, the sites of CWC are not fixed in the Balkans.

 If the Trypillians, indeed, were Semites, then traces of their influence in the Turkic language have to be left because they were neighbors of the Turks.
-The Dnepr could not be an insurmountable obstacle, especially in the winter, so the primitive trade and cultural exchanges between the Turks and Trypillians might take place.
+The Dnepr could not be an insurmountable obstacle, especially in the winter, so primitive trade and cultural exchanges between the Turks and Trypillians might take place.
 Let us look first at the traces of Trypillian influences in the area of trade, ie among the words that mean "commodity", "payment" and of that kind.
 A large nest of words having different options based on the root tavar was already been considered in the section “The Language Contacts between Indo-Europeans, Turks, and Finno-Ugrians in Eastern Europe”.
-Similar words were found in the Hebrew: toar "a product", davar "a word", "a thing", "something".
-Analogous Trypillian word could accept the sense "goods" in the exchange process.
+Similar words were found in Hebrew: toar "a product", davar "a word", "a thing", and "something".
+Analogous Trypillian word could accept the sense of "goods" in the exchange process.
 Another hypothetical Tripoli word *kemel could mean "payment, indemnity" (Hebrew gemel "to pay back").
 The similar word kěměl is present in the Chuvash language and means "silver".
 In full compliance with the phonology, it corresponds to the word kümüš of the same sense in other Turkic languages.
-Of course, the silver could fulfill the function of money at those ancient times, and change of the sense of the word occurred from the fact that the trading parties do without an interpreter and, therefore the same object could become different senses.
-That was just payment for somebody was silver for another.
-Further searches yielded enough material, which gives reason to consider seriously the Semitic origin of the Trypillians.
+Of course, silver could fulfill the function of money in ancient times, and the change of the sense of the word occurred from the fact that the trading parties do without an interpreter and, therefore the same object could become different senses.
+What for some was simply payment, for others took on a specific meaning of silver.
+Further searches yielded enough material, which gives reason to consider the Semitic origin of the Trypillians.
 This is detailed in the section "Hypotheses".

-Apparently, Trypillians had no tribal leaders, the rules of life were formed by the priesthood in general confessing cult of fertility, which was reflected in the image of women-mothers, as it is evidenced by found statuettes with accentuated feminine forms.
-Previously, even the view of the matriarchal society organization of the Trypillains was dominant, and this could explain the mysterious disappearance of Trypillian culture.
-The dominant position of women in society came into conflict with the role of men played a greater role in the household due to their physical superiority.
+Trypillians had no tribal leaders, and the rules of life were formed by the priesthood in the general confessing cult of fertility, reflected in the image of women-mothers, as evidenced by found statuettes with accentuated feminine forms.
+Previously, even the view of the matriarchal society organization of the Trypillains was dominant, this could explain the mysterious disappearance of Trypillian culture.
+The dominant position of women in society came into conflict with the role of men playing a greater role in the household due to their physical superiority.
 Perhaps this internal crisis eased getting a dominant position in these lands for warlike nomads from the east without much exertion.
-Anyway, at that time Trypillian culture finally fell into decline, but the Trypillian heritage left traces in subsequent cultures of this region, so we can assume that a large part of the population remained in their native places.
+Anyway, at that time Trypillian culture finally fell into decline however the Trypillian heritage left traces in subsequent cultures of this region, so we can assume that a large part of the population remained in their native places.
 This is quite likely because the Turkic riders could not recklessly exterminate peaceful dwellers.
-Obviously, they confined themselves plundering the local population and destructing their settlements [BRIUSOV A.Ya., 1952]
+They confined themselves to plundering the local population and destructing their settlements [BRIUSOV A.Ya., 1952]

-However, as the steppes were dominated by the Turks, the Indo-Europeans in search of free land were forced to move on, choosing the direction agreed upon the arrangement of the previous places of settlement.
-It is likely that when moving were used waterways.
-By the time the Dnieper River rapids were covered with water and do not interfere with boating, as Herodotus did note nothing about cataracts.
-The fact of a greater fullness of the rivers of Europe in ancient times is not denied by geographers, and a marked drop in the level of the Dnieper was noted in particular in 1815 (BELAKOV SERGEY.
+The steppes were occupied by the Turks.
+Therefore the Indo-Europeans in search of free land were forced to move on, choosing the direction agreed upon in the arrangement of the previous places of settlement.
+Waterways can be used for moving.
+By the time the Dnieper River rapids were covered with water and did not interfere with boating, as Herodotus did note nothing about cataracts.
+The fact of a greater fullness of the rivers of Europe in ancient times is not denied by geographers, and a marked drop in the Dnieper level was noted, in particular, in 1815 (BELAKOV SERGEY.
 2016: 222).
-Therefore, it can be assumed, Greeks moved a considerable part of their way by water.
-While this moving they established settlements that still exist till now (Kyiv, Halep, Trakhtemyriv, Sahunivka).
-Finding a comfortable place to settle in the valleys of the left tributaries of the Dnieper River, part of the Greeks ceased further movement and settled here, starting the settlements of Khorol, Poltava, Takhtaulovo, and others.
+Therefore, it can be assumed, the Greeks moved a considerable part of their way by water.
+While moving they established settlements that exist till now (Kyiv, Halep, Trakhtemyriv, Sahunivka).
+Having found convenient places to settle in the valleys of the left tributaries of the Dnieper, some of the Greeks stopped further movement and settled here, founding Khorol, Poltava, Takhtaulovo, and other settlements.
 Later, they had a great influence on the development of Timber-grave culture here (more detailed see the section Ancient Greeks in Ukraine ).

 Ancient Greek place names in Ukraine

-Meanwhile, most of the Greeks continued to sail to the mouth of the Dnieper.
+Meanwhile, most Greeks continued to sail to the mouth of the Dnieper.
 Having gained experience in the construction of boats and navigation, they continued their movement along the shores of the Black Sea.
-The sea is called the word ποντοσ by Greeks, this word is akin to the Slavic put' "way".
-Further, the skills of navigation promoted them to the occupation of the Aegean islands.
-Having reached the mouth of the Danube, the Greeks came upstream to the Iron Gates, which made further navigation impossible, so further they moved to the Peloponnese by land, inhabited before by tribes, apparently related to the Minor Asian.
-In any case, the most ancient place names of Greece reveal features that are not native to Indo-European languages.
+The Greeks call the seaποντοσ, this word is akin to the Slavic put' "way".
+Further, their navigation skills promoted them to the occupation of the Aegean islands.
+Having reached the mouth of the Danube, the Greeks came upstream to the Iron Gates, which made further navigation impossible, so they moved to the Peloponnese by land, inhabited before by tribes, apparently related to the Minor Asian.
+In any case, most ancient place names of Greece reveal features not native to Indo-European languages.

 The second stream of Indo-European expansion was held by dry land southwestward to the shores of the Adriatic.
 Some data on the movement of the Illyrians in the Adriatic are provided by archeology.
 The ancestral home of the Illyrians was part of the dissemination area of the culture of globular amphoras.
-Traces of the penetration of its eastern group to the south between the Prut and the Siret rivers make us think that the Illyrians descended along the Prut River to its mouth, and further along the Danube bank moved to the Adriatic coast.
+Traces of the penetration of its eastern group to the south between the Prut and the Siret rivers make us think that the Illyrians descended along the Prut River to its mouth, and further moved to the Adriatic coast along the Danube bank.

 Obviously, this path of the Illyrians crossed somewhere in the upper Dniester with the path of the Italics, which included the tribes of the Sabines, Osci, Umbrians, Latins, and Falisci.
 For some reason, it was not used by them.
 They moved along the spurs of the Carpathians to the Yablunkovsky pass and through it got into Pannonia and in this way came to the sea, and moving further along the coast, reached the Padan Plain.
-The Apennine Peninsula was populated by them in several waves, apparently the Latins and the Falisci remained for a long time in Pannonia
+They populated the Apennine Peninsula in several waves, the Latins and the Falisci perhaps remained for a long time in Pannonia.

 At right: The people of Italy at the beginning of I millennium BC.